gravitational/teleport/docs/4.2/aws_terraform_guide.md

-# Running Teleport Enterprise in a high-availiability configuration on AWS
+# Running Teleport Enterprise in HA mode on AWS

 This guide is designed to accompany our reference Terraform code (https://github.com/gravitational/teleport/tree/master/examples/aws/terraform) and describe how to use and administrate the resulting Teleport deployment.